NYU-Molecular-Pathology/IR-interpreter/README.md

 # Medical Disclaimer

 This resource is intended for purely research purposes.
 It should not be used for emergencies or medical or professional advice.
+A finding of no interpretation does not necessarily indicate lack of relevance for any specific variant or biomarker alteration.
+Interpretations are not presented in ranked order of potential or predicted importance.
+These interpretations make no promise or guarantee of any clinical benefit (or lack of clinical benefit).
+Information contained on this website is not a substitute for a doctor's medical judgment or advice.